 Grass is also another poor choice I think, as it’s not good retaining heat, getting cold quickly and is quite messy.
 Worse still if the grass is being brought in from the garden then who knows what other bugs and nasties are being allowed to live with the hedgehog too.

 As we use fabric-based bedding the depth of this is about half a centimetre at most.
-With bedding made of pellets or shavings, an inch or two should be enough, with care taken to ensure the Pygmy Hedgehog isn’t impeded in its ability to move around the cage.
+With bedding made of pellets or shavings, an inch or two should be enough, with care taken to ensure the hedgehog isn’t impeded in its ability to move around the cage.

 Bedding needs to be able to accommodate other items in the hedgehog’s cage and having uneven bedding with an exercise wheel on top could be outright dangerous.
 As the risk of injury from the wheel tipping onto the hedgehog or the hedgehog falling from an unbalanced wheel will increase.

-What bedding should I put in an African Pygmy Hedgehog house?
+What bedding should I put in an hedgehog house?

 Down to choice and how much you’re willing to pay.
-Reusable bedding is cheaper especially for us as we change our Pygmy Hedgehogs bedding twice a week.
+Reusable bedding is cheaper especially for us as we change our hedgehogs bedding twice a week.
 Disposable bedding can end up being expensive and isn’t environmentally friendly as reusable bedding.

 3. Exercise equipment